Recognizing Spectrum-Based Conditions

 - how multiple systems change together

-This reveals the contours of the pattern—not just snapshots.
+This can reveal the contours of a pattern, not just snapshots.

 2. Bring forward the conditions under which symptoms appear